bayfrontmedia/bones/_docs/models.md

 This allows them to be managed by the container so that any classes existing in the container can be injected into the constructor.

-The `app.model` event is executed whenever a model is constructed.
+The `app.model` event is executed whenever a model is constructed and passes the class instance as a parameter.

 ## Creating a new model